 When we hear the word “endangered” most of us probably think of the plight of the white rhino or the polar bear, or maybe we think about the dwindling of the tropical rain forests.
 The word “endangered” likely does not lead us to think of languages.
 Therefore, it would come as a surprise to many to learn the startling rate at which languages are disappearing from our societies.
 Of the nearly 7,000 languages in the world today, over 3,000 (more than 40%) are endangered and many have already gone extinct!

 Many languages have been dropping out of use since ancient times, however, in modern day, they are disappearing at an unprecedented rate.
 According to The Endangered Languages Project , experts have predicted a “best-case” and “worst-case” scenario for the future of languages in the next century.
 The worst-case scenario is that 90% of all languages will cease to be spoken within 100 years.
 On the other hand, the best-case scenario is that 50% will survive in the next 100 years.
 Looking at these predictions, there is no denying that the disappearance of our languages is one of the most serious issues of our time.

 While these numbers are shocking, they may not be surprising for those who are first-hand witnesses to their languages disappearing.
-Some of the languages currently in the highest danger of extinction are: the Aboriginal languages (link) in Canada and the U.S, Aboriginal languages in Australia, and the minority languages of Russia amongst other.
-Here is a real example of language decline from our history.
-At the time of the Gold Rush, in the year 1848 in California, there were about 100 Native American languages being spoken.
+Some of the languages currently in the highest danger of extinction are: the Indigenous languages in Canada and the U.S, Indigenous languages in Australia, and the minority languages of Russia amongst other.
+Here is a real example of language decline from our history: At the time of the Gold Rush, in the year 1848 in California, there were about 100 Indigenous languages being spoken.
 Today, only 50 of these languages have survived.
 This is a shocking statistic to comprehend, and undeniably worrisome for the future.

 Loss of Linguistic Diversity